 Specifically, it is my goal to defend Mao’s theory of the mass line against distortions from both the right and the “left”.
 From first hand experience I know that various incompatible interpretations of the mass line do exist among communists and within the revolutionary movement.

-In late 1977 I was expelled from the Revolutionary Communist Party, USA because I championed the view of the mass line put forth in these pages (or at least an earlier, less elaborated version of it).
-The irony in this is that I was sure then, and am still sure, that I was in agreement with the interpretation of the mass line consistently defended by the leadership of the RCP in both public and internal documents (that I saw) up to that time.
-But the local Party organization didn't see it that way, was no doubt cognizant of the winds of change in the RCP, and booted me out.
-I submitted an appeal to the Central Committee but I never received a reply.
-This may have been due to the disruption caused by a faction of revisionists who split off from the RCP in early 1978.
+In late 1977 I was expelled from the Revolutionary Communist Party, USA because I championed the view of the mass line put forth in these pages (or at least an earlier, much less elaborated version of it).
+The irony in this is that I was sure then, and am still sure, that I was in agreement with the offical written interpretations of the mass line consistently defended by the leadership of the RCP in both public and internal documents (that I saw) at least up to that time.
+But the local Party organization understood something that I didn’t; namely that the real position of the RCP—even back then—was actually hostile to the whole idea of Mao’s mass line theory, despite their verbal support of it!
+I’ll explain how this was possible in one of the later chapters of the book.
+I was quite willing to follow democratic centralism and try to carry out even the aspects of the political line of the organization which I disagreed with.
+But the RCP has always refused to allow anybody to continue as a member once they realize that member actually disagrees with them on any important point.
+So they booted me out.
+I submitted an appeal to the Central Committee but I never even received a reply.
+However, this may have been due to the disruption caused by a faction of revisionists who split off from the RCP in early 1978.

-My intended audience is the RCP and other revolutionary-minded groups and individuals, people who want to bring about proletarian revolution in the U.S. and around the world, and who want to study and consider theories about how the people, or the "masses", may be mobilized and led in revolution.
+When I first started working on this book many decades ago, my primary intended audience included first of all the members of the RCP itself, along with all the other revolutionary-minded groups and individuals in America and around the world.
+I have long-since learned that the RCP and members of other sectarian revolutionary groups are simply not interested.
+They are incapable of even considering views which disagree in any way with their guru leaders.
+So, now I would characterize my intended audience as all those revolutionary-minded groups and individuals, all those people who want to bring about proletarian revolution in the U.S. and around the world, and who want to study and seriously consider theories about how the people, or the “masses”, may be mobilized and led in making revolution.

 Since I am writing for revolutionaries and serious revolutionary-minded people, I make many assumptions of the reader.
 I simply assume that revolution is desperately needed, and don’t spend any space trying to prove that here.
 I assume that the reader has at least some familiarity with Marxism, the science of revolution, and at least some appreciation of its importance.
 For the most part I assume that the basic Marxist-Leninist-Maoist vocabulary and concepts are familiar to you.
 People with no desire for revolution, or no acquaintance with Marxism, may well find this book incomprehensible or valueless.
 All I can say is that this book was not written for such folks.
 Come back later if events change your perspective.

-This essay is the outgrowth of an on-and-off study of the mass line which I have been engaged in for 35 years now.
-Almost from the day I first heard about Mao's "mass line" I felt that "here is something very important, something we've got to learn and use".
+This essay is the outgrowth of an on-and-off study of the mass line which I have been engaged in for more than half a century now.
+Almost from the day I first heard about Mao’s “mass line” I felt that “here is something very important, something we’ve got to learn and use”.
 But often when I tried to argue for mass line methods with my fellow revolutionaries in the 1970s I found either a lack of appreciation for the mass line, or very different interpretations of it.

 This spurred me into more serious study.
 As part of this study I began to collect quotations from Mao and anybody else on the mass line.
 This collection has now grown to hundreds of quotes, and over 230 typed pages.
 I systematically read through everything by Mao which was available in English, searching for connections to the mass line.
 I’ve also done extensive investigations of Lenin on the topic, and to lesser extents Marx, Engels, Stalin, and other Marxists.
 I’ve read lots of books about Mao and China by friends and foes of the Chinese revolution, and skimmed many more for any mention of the mass line.
 And I’ve followed developments within the U.S. and world revolutionary movements with the mass line especially in mind.